How to Make Rails for Your Granberg Alaskan MKIII Chainsaw Mill

 Don't forget to grind off the rough cut edges!

-Nice to have a welder when you need to glue two sticks of steel together.
-I usually hire my buddy to do my welding, however, I can do a couple ugly welds that hold!
+Nice to have a welder when you need to attach two sticks of steel together.
+I usually hire my buddy to do my welding, however, I can do a couple of ugly welds that hold!

 Mark the holes for the cross braces.
 The holes in the channel of the power struts have 2" spacing on-center.
-The cross braces on the ends placed at 1 foot from the end skips 6 holes.
-The pattern of the holes skipped: (x = cross brace)
+For perspective, the cross braces on the ends placed at 1 foot from the end skip 6 holes.

 6 holes X 11 holes X 11 holes X 10 holes X 11 holes X 11 holes X 6 holes

-I used big bolts that could be tooled with the most common tool every sawyer has, a chainsaw tool!
-Don't forget the beefy washers and nylon lock nuts.
-The rails can be adjusted to be closer together for smaller logs on site, I can only imagine doing this with hardwoods, otherwise, skinny trees aren't worth milling.
+The rails can be adjusted to be closer together for smaller logs on-site, I can only imagine doing this with hardwoods, otherwise, skinny trees aren't worth milling.